Lyon Villeurbanne XIII: History

-Colours and Badge
+In September 2021, it was announced that the club had withdrawn from the Elite 2 Championship.

 Stadium

 The Stade Georges Lyvet has been the club's only ground.
 In the early days the local council was put under pressure by the rugby union authorities not to let the fledgling sport rugby league be played at the ground but the council relented.
 Named after a local resistance leader who was killed in 1944 the ground plays host to both league and union nowadays, with Lyon Villeurbanne and ASVEL Rugby both tenants.
 During the 1950s the ground regularly attracted gates of 7,500 the current capacity is 5,000.
 In 1991 it played host to its first full international match when France beat Russia 26–6.